pnp/blog/content/post/break-and-change-list-item-permission-using-pnp-js-in-spfx.md

 **Output**

-After successfully running the query now we will check the permission. so first select the list item and click on the details panel from the right corner second last icon (above the list title). you can see the panel as below,
+After successfully running the query now we will check the permission. so first select the list item and select  the details panel from the right corner second last icon (above the list title). you can see the panel as below,

 {{< image alt="FirstOP.png" src="images/blog/break-and-change-list-item-permission-using-pnp-js-in-spfx/FirstOP.png" >}}

-Click on **manage access** and then click on Advanced as below,
+Select  **manage access** and then select  Advanced as below,

 {{< image alt="SecondCropped.png" src="images/blog/break-and-change-list-item-permission-using-pnp-js-in-spfx/SecondCropped.png" >}}